gSchool/sql/Unit01.md

 ### Install postgres :
 -brew install postgres

 -Heed the post-install notes.
-There may be something like:
+In most cases , it will tell you to do a series of steps like this:
   "To have launchd start postgresql at login:"
   <blockquote>
         ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents